H1B Travel when Application Pending with USCIS: Travelling while your H1B application is pending approval is risky.

 #2 Change of Status DENIED

-If the H1B COS is denied while you are travelling, you can enter USA only with any other visa you have.
+If the H1B COS is denied while you are traveling, you can enter the USA only with any other visa you have.

 #3 COS to H1B PENDING

 You cannot enter using H1B status as the application is still pending.
 You need some other valid visa to enter the USA.